 And while my recommended list of news providers you see here on the menu at bottom/right (and which I’m aiming to develop as a mobile app) contains some of the more reliable and critical news sources out there — where there are both professional and volunteer journalists doing good work in opposition to your usual serving of establishment media — it’s a work in progress; far from perfect.

 To reflect all of our communities at a grassroots level, the ideal model I defined above must largely rely on citizen journalism where information is seen less as what it’s become (a commodity) and more of what it truly is (a human right).
-And, in this time of global crisis, information is what we’re talking about here, rather than, say, the promotion of the highest form of literature via professional writers.
+And, in this time of global crisis, information is what we’re talking about and calling out for here, rather than, say, the promotion of the highest form of literature via professional writers.